LeighHatfield/Zindi-iX-2021/README.md

 (NOTE: This notebook uses the training data from Zindi UmojaHack #3: Hotspots Competition, which is not uploaded on this repository, but it can be found at: https://zindi.africa/hackathons/umojahack-3-hotspots/data )

+Exploratory Data Analysis:

+We did EDA of some variables that affect burn area.
+This code can be found in the 'EDA on test data' Jupyter Notebook.

 Modeling/Forecasting:

 We researched many forecasting models, but ended up using a SARIMA model due to the ease of use and the seasonality of the burn data.
 This code can be found in the 'Modeling (SARIMA Model) and Forecast' Jupyter notebook.
+There is also a notepad explaing some of the research process titled 'Forecasting Research'

 Forecasting App:

-We created a dashboard to visualize the burn area in the DRC over the next 5 years.
+We created a dashboard using Plotly to visualize the burn area in the DRC over the next 5 years.
 This code can be found in the 'Forecast Visualization' Jupyter Notebook.